anaxite/tgdp-asciidoc-templates/how-to/about-how-to.md

 # How-to guide

-:information_source: Read this document before you start working on the [how-to template](how-to-template.md).
+{Read this document before you start working on the [how-to template](how-to-template.md)}.

 ## Introduction

-The How-to takes your users through a series of steps required to solve a specific problem.
+The how-to takes your users through a series of steps required to solve a specific problem.
 It shows your users how to solve a real-world problem or complete a task in your application, like how to create an issue in GitHub.

 The how-to clearly describes a set of sequential steps your users must complete to accomplish a task.
-The how-to guide assumes that a user has basic knowledge of the application and has already read the quickstart and the tutorial.
+The how-to assumes that a user has basic knowledge of the application and has already read the quickstart and the tutorial.

 Do not use how-to to teach concepts.